pa4080/traffic-watch/README.md

 # Traffic-watch

 Traffic-watch is a bash script that could helps you to deal with the daily traffic limitation management.
 It is helpful especially on headless machines because almost all similar applications are designed to work with GUI.
-It is designed for Ubuntu 16.04 or later.
+It is designed for Ubuntu 16.04 or later and uses the command `ifconfig`.

 The sctip is inspired by the question <a href="https://askubuntu.com/questions/963522/daily-download-limit">Daily Download Lmit?</a> of <a href="https://askubuntu.com/">AskUbuntu.com</a>.